razvanabagiu89/Medical_Policy_dApp/app/README.md

 #### todo:
 - password hash in db
 - more utils funcs
-- remove wallet
 - duplicate checks for creations, adding etc. - involve http request from frontend to backend
-- involve S3 for MR:
-  - doctor access patient's MR from his access_to list and sends request to backend which will check with the blockchain if the patient has granted access to the doctor
-  - if yes, the backend will send the MR to the doctor streamlined as PDF in flutter
-  - if not, the backend will send a message to the doctor that he has no access to the MR

 minor: